Iranian Drone Strikes Kuwaiti Oil Tanker at Dubai Port as Gulf Leaders Meet in Jeddah

 - Israel won't scale back before talks: Israeli official told Reuters there is no intention to scale back attacks before any US-Iran talks.

-- April 6 Hormuz ultimatum — 6 days away: Trump's deadline for Iran to reopen the Strait of Hormuz approaches with no signs of compliance.
+- April 6 Hormuz ultimatum — 6 days away: Trump's deadline for Iran to reopen the strait approaches — but WSJ reports he may privately accept a deal that doesn't include reopening.

 - Pro-government demonstrations continue in Iran: Nightly demonstrations continued despite ongoing air raids (Fars).